Choosing the nominal level post-hoc with knockoffs using e-values: Abstract

 \section{Abstract}

-Knockoffs are a powerful tool for controlled variable selection with false discovery rate (FDR) control.
-However, while they are frequently used in high-dimensional regressions, they lack power in low-dimensional and sparse signal settings.
-One of the main reasons is that knockoffs require a minimum number of selections, depending on the nominal FDR level.
-In this paper, we leverage e-values to allow the nominal level to be switched after looking at the data and applying the knockoff procedure.
-In this way, we can increase the nominal level in cases where the original knockoff procedure does not make any selections to potentially make discoveries.
-Also, in cases where the original knockoff procedure makes discoveries, we can often decrease the nominal level to increase the precision.
-These improvements come without any costs, meaning the results of our post-hoc knockoff procedure are always more informative than the results of the original knockoff procedure.
-Furthermore, we apply our technique to recently proposed derandomized knockoff procedures.
+The knockoff filter is a powerful tool for controlled variable selection with false discovery rate (FDR) control.
+In this paper, we leverage e-values to allow the nominal FDR level to be switched post-hoc, after looking at the data and applying the knockoff procedure.
+This approach addresses a significant limitation of standard knockoffs: while frequently used in high-dimensional regressions, they often lack power in low-dimensional and sparse signal settings.
+One of the main reasons for this is that the knockoff filter requires a minimum number of selections that depends strictly on the nominal FDR level.
+By utilizing e-values, we can increase the nominal level in cases where the original procedure makes no discoveries, or decrease it to improve precision when discoveries are abundant.
+These improvements come without any costs, meaning the results of our post-hoc procedure are always more informative than those of the original knockoff filter.
+We extend this methodology to recently proposed derandomized knockoff procedures and demonstrate its utility in variable selection problems relevant to drug development using real clinical trial data.